excellalabs/open-cabinet/README.md

 * Established the **development environment**

 ###Needs and Reactions
-The User Researcher interviewed potential users to understand their desired needs.
+The User Researcher interviewed potential users to understand their needs.
 This research unveiled that users’ primary goal was to determine medical interactions, which caused the Product Manager to modify the initial concept to focus on this feature.
 The Content Designer created **[Personas](https://github.com/excellaco/open-cabinet/blob/master/documents/design/personas.md)** to represent different user types, and included one in the **[Short-Form Creative Brief](https://github.com/excellaco/open-cabinet/blob/master/documents/design/short_form_creative_brief.md)**, which was read aloud each morning in stand-up.
 These tools informed the design and features included in the **[Minimum Viable Product](https://github.com/excellaco/open-cabinet/issues?utf8=%E2%9C%93&q=label%3Amvp)** (MVP).

 ###Application's Value
 The Business Analyst performed a **[Competitive Analysis](https://github.com/excellaco/open-cabinet/blob/master/documents/design/competitive_analysis.md)**, which revealed that many applications show medical interactions.
-However, there was a void in the market; the team decided they could differentiate themselves by designing and building an application that was simple, easy to use, and incorporated a pleasant user experience.
+The team decided they could differentiate themselves by designing and building an application that was simple, easy to use, and incorporated a pleasant user experience.
 A roadmap for future enhancements, indicated in the **[Product Tree](https://github.com/excellaco/open-cabinet/blob/master/documents/design/product_tree.md)**, will further distinguish OpenCabinet from the current marketplace.

 ###Technologies